monadosquito/runner/README.md

   otherwise it is a nearest boundary.
 - A difficulty level difference must be an integer having absolute value not greater than a track width, otherwise it is a nearest boundary.
-- Predefined track lines lengths must not be `0` or greater than a track width, otherwise they are ignored.
+- Predefined track rows lengths must not be `0` or greater than a track width, otherwise they are ignored.

 ## Hints